 One-way analysis of variance (ANOVA) was carried out to access the statistically significant differences in the element contents of different GI rice (P ≤ 0.05).
 Raw data was first scaled by taking logarithmic transformation and then subjected to unsupervised PCA, which served as an initial step to visually uncover hidden information.
 Two machine learning algorithms, RF and SVM were implemented for the construction of classifiers with all six types of GI rice.
 RF was first introduced by Breiman20 and it is made of a collection decision trees, which are generated from original dataset using bootstrap partition.
 SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes21.
 For feature selection, ReliefF22,23 was utilized to determine how much each feature is contributing to the overall classification.

-The 131 samples were split in a stratified fashion into a training set (n=104) and a testing set (n=27).
+The 131 samples were split in a stratified fashion (80:20) into a training set (n=104) and a testing set (n=27).
 The ReliefF algorithm was used to rank the features and applied only to the training set to avoid selection bias (e.g. over-optimistic prediction)24.
-Following this, a 10-fold grid -search cross-validation (citation, pls) was conducted on the training set to obtain optimal classifiers: 1. forward selection (citation) was conducted to select features (ranked by ReliefF) with high discriminating power to; 2. all possible combinations of the hyperparameters were tested25The chosen hyperparameters and selected features can be found in table xx.
+Following this, a 10-fold grid -search cross-validation (citation) was conducted on the training set to obtain optimal classifiers, specifically: forward selection (citation) was conducted to select features that have been pre-ranked by ReliefF, and it only stops when the adding of features makes no contribution to the improvement of training accuracy; in the meantime, all possible combinations of the hyperparameters were tested25.
 Eventually, the optimal classifiers generated were independently validated on the testing set.
-Figure XX demonstrated the pipeline we used for the training of classifier and validation of classification model.
+Figure 2 demonstrated the pipeline we used for the training of classifier and validation of classification model.

-All analyses were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr26, factoextra27, and FSelector27, sklearn (Python), skrebate (Python), numpy (Python) and ).pandas (Python).
+All analyses were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr (R)26, factoextra (R)27, FSelector (R)27, sklearn (Python), skrebate (Python), numpy (Python) and pandas (Python).

 RESULTS AND DISCUSSION